Analysis | 4 takeaways from Wednesday’s White House coronavirus briefing

 2. Redfield contradicts Trump on ‘misquoted’ claim

-Trump used the early part of the briefing to welcome the director of the Centers for Disease Control and Prevention, Robert Redfield, to rebut media reports about his comments about a coronavirus second wave.
+Trump used the early part of the briefing to welcome the director of the Centers for Disease Control and Prevention, Robert Redfield, to rebut media reports about his comments about a second wave of coronavirus infections.

 Except Redfield didn’t exactly do that.

-Trump had said Wednesday morning that Redfield had been “misquoted” when he warned that the situation with the coronavirus could be more difficult if it comes back in the winter.
+Trump said Wednesday morning that Redfield had been “misquoted” when he warned that the situation with the coronavirus could be more difficult if it comes back in the winter.
 Trump tweeted as much and then said it repeatedly before he turned things over to Redfield.

 But Redfield didn’t vouch for that claim.
 He instead emphasized that he had said the combination of the seasonal flu and the coronavirus could create a more difficult situation — just as he had been quoted as saying in the original story published by The Washington Post.